gaehlerm/SoftwareEngineering/README.md

 Generally I don't regard this reason as sufficient to write setter and getter functions.
 As I hope I don’t have to get to use a debugger at all, I omit writing getters and setters in structs and work with the plain variable.

 ## Lose and strong coupling

+### Coupling and Cohesion

+// this text is duplicated!
+See strong and loose coupling!
+Figure out which one to remove.

+A well-known rule says: "Classes should have high cohesion within themselves and low coupling between each other." //Robert C. Martin If you don’t understand these expressions, we could rewrite it to: “There should be a lot of interaction between methods and variables within a class and little interaction between classes.”
+This is indeed a very important rule.
+However, as most rules in software engineering, it has to be taken with a grain of salt.

+The amount of cohesion within a class may differ a lot, depending on the type of class.
+The cohesion within a working class is certainly much higher than within a data class.
+In a worker class, there is a significant amount of work required to change its structure.
+In a data class, there is barely any cohesion between the member variables.
+The delegating classes have fairly little cohesion.
+Yet there is nothing wrong about these types of classes.
+In fact, they are very useful to structure your objects, etc.

+// see fundamentals of software architecture p.
+43, LCOM metric.
+Add a similar graphic

+The rule above defined by Robert C. Martin was meant for the worker classes.
+Worker classes are a very common source for bad code as they tend to become way too complex.
+When breaking them into smaller pieces, this rule is very useful.
+It gives you a hint how to break it into pieces preferably.
+Cluster your methods and variables into small groups.
+There should be a lot of interaction within the groups and little interaction between the groups.
+Possibly you also have to rewrite a few methods before breaking the class into pieces.
+It will be worth the effort.
+If you manage to do this, it will certainly make your code easier to understand.
+And you'll be a much better software engineer.

+Unfortunately it is very difficult to make an example here of such a complicated class.
+Thus I can only explain here in rough terms how you could break such a complicated class into pieces.

+// end of duplication

 You should have high cohesion within a class and low coupling between classes.
 This is a generally accepted rule for good class design.
 However, it is only true for some types of classes.
 Let me briefly explain.